A Bayesian Model of Dose-Response for Cancer Drug Studies: Posterior inference

+where $u_ij$ is the maximum response, $l_ij$ is the minimum response, $a_ij$ is the location parameter of the curve (the $50\%$ survival point), and $\mathbf{w}_{ij}$ are the shape parameters.
+The $Z_{ij}$ variable captures the zero-inflated property of the chemicals in the toxicity dataset, where sparsity in effects is expected.
+The ZIPLL model uses a monotonic log-linear spline basis to model $g(x_{ijt}; a_{ij}, \mathbf{w}_{ij})$ using a fixed symmetric grid of internal knots.
+Multivariate normal priors are placed on $\boldsymbol\theta_{ij} = \log (l_{ij}, u_{ij}, a_{ij})$ and a Gaussian autoregressive prior is placed on $\log \mathbf{w}_{ij}$ to encourage smoothness in the dose-response curve.
+Shrinkage in ZIPLL is performed across samples in the same assay via a hierarchical prior,

+where hard-coded hyperparameters are used for conjugate priors on $\boldsymbol\mu$, $\Sigma_j$, and $\Sigma$, as well as the other hyperparameters in the hierarchical model.

+The ZIPLL model is closely related to the BTF dose-response model, in both modeling constraints and target application domain.
+The use of a monotone basis with Gaussian priors on log-transformed latent parameters ensures the posterior curves satisfy the monotonicity constraints in cancer dose-response modeling, and the logistic transform maps to the $[0,1]$ interval as well.
+However, the Gaussian noise model is also misaligned with the cancer drug studies likelihood, and the stationary smoothness assumptions of the Gaussian autoregressive prior may not handle to sharp jumps found in the data.

+Moreover, ZIPLL only pools statistical strength across samples (rows) in the dose-response tensor but not assays (columns); this prevents imputing assays that are missing entirely.
+Extending the comparatively simple scalar basis coefficients $\mathbf{w}_{ijl}$ with autoregressive priors to a factor model with equivalent smoothness would be nontrivial, as posterior inference is non-conjugate and may require a novel approximate inference scheme.
+These are similar challenges to the inference in the BTF dose-response model, all of which led us to the development of the GASS algorithm in \cref{sec:gass}.
+The ability to impute out of sample experiments is critical for the cancer organoid drug studies, where only a subset of samples are tested for each drug.

-\subsection{Posterior inference}
+\section{Posterior inference}

-Inference in BTF is performed through an efficient Gibbs sampler.
-The updates for the latent attributes depend on the form of $P(y_{ijtr}; w_i^\top v_{jt})$, the likelihood function for replicate $r$ of sample $i$, treated with drug $j$, at dose $t$.
-Specifically, likelihoods fall into three categories: (i) Gaussian, for which updates are fully conjugate; (ii) binomial and related likelihoods, for which updates are conditionally conjugate through P{\'o}lya--Gamma augmentation; and (iii) black-box likelihoods, for which updates are non-conjugate.
-The derivations for the Gaussian and binomial categories, as well as the horseshoe parameter updates, are in the supplementary material.
-In the remainder of the paper, we focus on inference for non-conjugate likelihoods, as this is the category of observations for the Bayesian dose-response model in \Cref{sec:dose-response}.
+Posterior inference in BTF is performed through Gibbs sampling.
+In its most basic form, Gibbs sampling requires us to sample from the conditional distributions for each of the parameters.
+The updates for the latent attributes $W$ and $V$ depend on the form of likelihood, $P(y_{ijtr}; w_i^\top v_{jt})$.
+The derivations for Gaussian and binomial likelihoods, as well as the horseshoe parameter updates, are provided in the supplementary material.
+Here we focus on the crux of the posterior inference challenge in BTF: the constrained, non-conjugate likelihood in \cref{eqn:empirical_bayes_likelihood}.